onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 Your choices of the rules you follow decide the fate of humanity - there’s a responsibility

-We choose to create God not because it is easy but because it is necessary - JFK, probably
+> "We choose to create God in this decade and do the other things, not because they are easy, but because they are hard." - [John F. Kennedy](https://www.goodreads.com/quotes/22043-we-choose-to-go-to-the-moon-in-this-decade), probably

+> "My fellow neurons, ask not what The Global Brain can do for you, ask what you can do for it." - [John F. Kennedy](https://www.azquotes.com/quote/156160), probably

 Enlightenment 1.0 killed god and the 2.0 version needs to reinvent him Quote god is waiting at the bottom of the glass